M. oryzae-infected MoSDT1-transgenic rice showed accumulation of multiple defensive metabolites and activation of multiple metabolic pathways

 Linoleic acid and linolenic acid are lipids that were found to accumulate at 72 h.
 Linolenic acid is a precursor of jasmonic acid that plays a vital role in plant defense response.
 Thus up-regulated linolenic acid is a unique metabolite of infected transgenic rice.
 Subsequently, a further experiment validated an increase in jasmonic acid concentration at 120 h.
 Consistently, linoleic acid involved linoleic acid metabolism at 72 h.

-L-glutamine is involved in stress response in plants.
-Kan et al found that glutamine can be used as a signal molecule to regulate gene expression in plants.
-The rapid induction of transcription factor genes indicates that glutamine can effectively amplify its signal and interact with other signal transduction pathways to regulate plant growth and stress response.
-Therefore, glutamine is a functional amino acid that plays an important role in plant nutrition and signal transduction .
+L-glutamine is involved in stress response in plants .
+Kan et al found that glutamine can be used in the act of a signal molecule to modify expression patterns of plants.
+The prompt evocation of transcription factors indicates that glutamine can effectively intensify its signaling and engage with diverse signaling communication pathways to determine the growth of plant and its stress responses.
+Therefore, glutamine is an underlying effective amino acid that takes a critical role in nutrition and signaling transductions of plants .
 L-tryptophan was found to accumulate at 72 h, indicating that the infected transgenic rice continues to grow.
 Oxalate has a dual role by inhibiting plant defense responses at the early stages of infection while also inducing reactive oxygen species and cell death at later stages of infection .
 In our study, the concentration of oxalate decreased at 72 h, which was beneficial as it enhanced the ability of ROS clearance in infected transgenic rice and inhibited cell death.
 Most of these unique metabolites are involved in the citrate cycle (TCA cycle), thus indicating the activation of this pathway.

 Unclassified metabolites, such as vitexin, riboflavin, sinapyl alcohol, diosmetin, myo-inositol, D-biotin, and camptothecin, and alpha-pinene were found to accumulate at varying degrees at different time points.
 Both vitexin and apigenin have antiviral, antioxidant, and anti-cancer effects in plants .
 L-tyrosine, an aromatic amino acid, is a precursor of lignin in plants of the grass family .
 D-biotin plays an essential role in combating M. oryzae infection and promoting rice growth .
 Meanwhile, D-biotin could also inhibit ROS accumulation and the appearance of lesion-mimic .
 Sinapyl alcohols are products of lignin monomer synthesis .
 Diosmetin, a flavonoid compound with antioxidant activity, protects plant tissues from oxidation .
 Myo-inositol also plays a crucial role in the tolerance of abiotic stress .
 These results indicate that these metabolites play an essential role in maintaining the growth of Magnaporthe oryzae-infected transgenic rice, keeping a dynamic balance of ROS accumulation and clearance, initiating structural defense response, and the restriction of spotted-lesion expansion and enhanced resistance of MoSDT1-transgenic rice.